sakshamsri4/my_portfolio_web/activity_log.md

   - Identified and removed the accent element (white circle) positioned at the bottom right of the profile image
   - Simplified the profile image styling for a cleaner look

-- Implemented glassmorphism project tiles for featured projects:
+- Implemented frosted glass effect project tiles for featured projects:
   - Added two tile background images (John_hancock.webp and manulife.webp) to assets/tile_images/ directory
-  - Created a new GlassmorphicProjectCard widget with frosted glass effect
+  - Created a new FrostedGlassProjectCard widget with translucent effect
   - Updated HomeController to include tileImage property for the first two projects
-  - Modified ProjectsSection to use the new glassmorphism cards for projects with tile images
+  - Modified ProjectsSection to use the new frosted glass cards for projects with tile images
   - Added hover animations with dynamic blur effect for better interactivity
   - Fixed deprecated withOpacity calls using withAlpha for better performance